We Teach Functional Emotional Resilience

 You do what's needed.
 You’re capable, successful, and “strong.”

-Whether it came on slowly or hit like a tidal wave, something shifted.
+Whether it came on slowly or hit like a tidal wave, you know this: you need to keep functioning, but the intensity is making that harder every day.

 You’re tired of pretending you’re fine.